 Bicyclists' uptake of traffic-related VOC was directly measured by sampling blood and urine concentrations of BTEX compounds (benzene, toluene, ethylbenzene, and xylenes) by Bergamaschi et al. (1999).
 They found significant increases of benzene and toluene in blood for bicyclists in urban areas, and significant increases of toluene and xylenes in urine.
 Although uptake was directly measured, respiration was not measured, and there was no discussion of pollutant intake or inhalation, which inhibits placement of their findings in the larger context of the emissions-health pathway (Figure 1).
 Nwokoro et al. (2012) directly measured uptake doses of BC by bicyclists and non-bicyclists (pedestrians and public transit riders) in London by sampling airway macrophages.
-They found significantly higher (63%) doses of BC for bicyclists also had almost twice as long commute durations, and experienced 41% of daily BC exposure during the commute (when compared with 19% for non-bicyclists).
+They found significantly higher (63%) doses of BC for bicyclists, correlated with higher commute exposure concentrations.
+Bicyclists also had almost

+Review of Urban Bicyclists' Intake and Uptake of Traffic-Related Air Pollution, URL: http://mc.manuscriptcentral.com/ttrv twice as long commute durations, and experienced 41% of daily BC exposure during the commute (as compared to 19% for non-bicyclists).

-The few studies of bicyclists' pollution uptake suggest that PM uptake doses are disproportionally greater for bicyclists than intake doses or exposure concentrations when compared with other modes.
-Bicyclists' uptake doses of gaseous pollutants are also disproportionately higher than exposure concentrations when compared with other modes, but have yet to be directly compared with intake doses.
-Uptake dose is the closest measure of health risks for exposed travelers, but connections to health outcomes still require application of a dose-response function that reflects the toxicity of the pollutants, the susceptibility of the travelers, and other factors (Cho et al., 2009; ICRP Task Group, 1994).
+The few studies of bicyclists' pollution uptake suggest that PM uptake doses are disproportionally greater for bicyclists than intake doses or exposure concentrations when compared to other modes.
+Bicyclists' uptake doses of gaseous pollutants are also disproportionately higher than exposure concentrations when compared to other modes, but have yet to be directly compared to intake doses.
+Uptake dose is the closest measure of health risks for exposed travelers, but connections to health outcomes still require application of a dose-response function that reflects the toxicity of the pollutants, the susceptibility of the travelers and other factors (Cho et al., 2009; ICRP, 1994).

-6. Health Effects of Bicyclists' Air Pollution Uptake
+6 Health Effects of Bicyclists' Air Pollution Uptake

 Linkages between long-term exposure to traffic-related air pollution and health impacts have been established, as described elsewhere (Bell, 2012; Brook et al., 2010; Brugge, Durant, & Rioux, 2007; Health Effects Institute, 2010; Nawrot et al., 2011; Pope & Dockery, 2006; Samet, 2007).
 Long-term health effects studies show elevated risk for development of asthma, reduced lung function, increased blood pressure, and cardiac and pulmonary mortality.
 An important gap for traveler health studies, though, is a lack of data on the health effects of chronic high-intensity but short-duration doses (Zuurbier, Hoek, Oldenwening, Meliefste, Krop, et al., 2011).
-Some evidence exists of effects on mortality and cardiovascular/pulmonary hospital admissions for short-term exposure to traffic-related air pollution in general, and particularly PM and UFP (Knibbs et al., 2011; McCreanor et al., 2007; Michaels & Kleinman, 2000; Peters et al.,
+Some evidence exists of effects on mortality and cardiovascular/pulmonary hospital admissions for short-term exposure to traffic-related air pollution in general, and particularly PM and UFP (Knibbs et al., 2011; McCreanor et al., 2007; Michaels & Kleinman, 2000; Peters et al., 2004).

-2004).
 A recent study indicates increased risk of acute myocardial infarction onset after travel specifically for bicyclists - though the risk is not higher than for other modes (Peters et al., 2013).

-Health effects studies of bicyclists' exposure to air pollution have focused on respiratory and cardiovascular biomarkers following acute (0.5-2 h) exposures to traffic (11 studies of Types K-M in Table 3).
+Health effects studies of bicyclists' exposure to air pollution have focused on respiratory and cardiovascular biomarkers following acute (0.5-2 hour) exposures to traffic (11 studies of Types K-M in Table 3).
 Biomarkers are physiological indicators in the pathway of the morbidity and mortality outcomes studied in epidemiology; for example, blood cell counts can be indicators of systemic inflammation, and systemic inflammation is linked to cardiovascular disease (Brook et al., 2010).
 Unfortunately, even when acute health effects are recognized in the form of biomarkers, the broader health significance is often not known - especially in the context of chronic daily exposures.